 It did bother her just a little, though.
 Yes, girls with service waivers or restricted service, usually government officials or Union administrators, could nowadays much more easily do something crazy like raise a family, but that didn't make it a good idea.
 It made those on active duty jealous.

 This war was already damaging the egalitarianism atmosphere of the organization enough.
 There was no need to aggravate it further.

 Flag that topic for review later.
-I might want to bring it up at the next Leadership Council Meeting.
+I might want to bring it up at the next Theological Council meeting.
 Also, remind me to think about it and maybe talk about it in the afternoon sermon.
 And start stressing the magical girl solidarity harder.